-In case of a second-session resit, students will be evaluated on the basis of a 2h written exam accounting for 100% of the final mark.
+In case of a second-session resit, the written exam counts for 100% of the mark.

 Please refer to the intranet course page for access to further information and instructions.

 The College of Europe reserves the right to change the delivery and assessment of the course in case of restrictions related to the Covid-19 pandemic.
 Any communication from the Department in this regard takes precedence over the information provided in this ECTS card.